-There are only two cell service providers in Brunei, DST and Progresif.
-DST has better coverage and an LTE network, while Progresif only offers 3G service, but with better rates for short-term visitors.
+There are only two cell service providers in Brunei: DST and Progresif.
+DST has better coverage and an LTE network, while Progresif only offers 3G/HSPA+ service.

-Since I was in the country for just four days, and would be spending little time outside the capital, I opted to save some money and go with Progresif.
-Service is limited outside the larger cities in Brunei, though, so if you do plan to spend much time elsewhere in the country, you’ll probably want to go with DST instead.
+At the time I visited, Progressif’s pricing was better than DST.
+Since I was in the country for just four days with little time outside the capital, I saved some money by using them.
+Service is limited outside the larger cities in Brunei, though.

 Both companies have kiosks conveniently located in the small arrivals area of Brunei’s sole international airport.
 If you need to get money out of an ATM beforehand, there are several available on the second floor, up the escalator.

-In general you may as well buy your SIM at the airport, since prices are the same.
+In general you may as well buy your SIM at the airport, since prices are the same as elsewhere.
 Because I was getting picked up by my guesthouse owner and had already made her wait due to a delayed flight, however, I decided to postpone my purchase until I got into the city.

-Brunei is one of the few countries where tourist SIM packages are actually the best deal for travelers, since other plans include a mandatory 25 BND annual registration fee.
+Brunei is one of the few countries where tourist SIM packages are actually the best deal for travelers.
+Other plans include a mandatory 25 BND annual registration fee.

-Top-ups are available at all Progresif stores, but because the tourist SIM expires and becomes unusable after four weeks anyway, you won’t need to top it up.
+Top-ups are available at all Progresif stores.
+Because the tourist SIM expires and becomes unusable after four weeks anyway, though, you won’t need to top it up.

 If you go with DST, top-ups are also available instore.